Recently I was in the market for a wireless, tenkeyless keyboard.

 Now let’s enter the realm of premium wireless tenkeyless keyboards.
 This product from Keychron will exceed your expectations, and you’ll love it at first sight.

 It has a 75% layout (84-key), and it’s super small (12.3 x 4.8 x 1.5 inches).
-However, at 30.8 oz, it’s on a heavier side of things when compared to other models in this review.
+However, at 30.8 oz, it’s on the heavier side of things when compared to other models in this review.
 But this makes it feel sturdier and more high-quality.

 You can connect to up to three devices with it through Bluetooth 3.0 and switch between them fast.
 Just imagine – you could use it with your laptop, tablet, and mobile phone and type away with ease.